wuwenjie1992/Xhullo/README.md

     * Change hello-ndk-jni.c Add annotation
     * Change XAplasma.java Add ImageTouchListener
     * Add ImageTouchListener.java To listen touch action
+* 20121209
+    * Add New package browser To surf the web
+    * Add New package database To manage database
+    * Add New package utility To create new tools

 ##Bug Reports
 * 20120903